 Mike is an educationalist who has recently retired after 40 years working in education in the London Borough of Brent.
 Most recently he was headteacher at Queen’s Park Community School (QPCS), Promise Foundation's partner school.
 Mike began his career in 1976 teaching handicraft and technical drawing at Aylestone High School, which merged with two others to form QPCS in 1989.
 As a senior manager, he oversaw the school’s £34million re-build and expansion in 2003 before taking up the post of headteacher.

-Co-founder, Trustee and mentor, Camilla has spent her career creating high-quality, entertaining programming for the world’s best broadcasters.
+Co-founder, Trustee and mentor, Camilla has spent her career creating high-quality, entertaining programmes for the world’s best broadcasters.
 She has created and overseen some of the best-known brands on British television including Four Rooms, Great British Railway Journeys, Escape To The Country and Grand Designs.

 Co-founder, Trustee and former mentee, Promise has worked for a number of Parliamentarians in both Houses of Parliament and at Citizens UK as a Community Organiser responsible for the London borough of Islington.
-Promise is currently a Councillor for Stonebridge Ward at Brent Council where she is also the Cabinet Lead for Community Safety and Engagement.
+Promise is currently a Councillor representing Stonebridge Ward at Brent Council where she is also the Cabinet Lead for Community Safety and Engagement.